blorbb/leptos-mview/README.md

                 future=[fetch_from_db(value())]
                 blocking // expanded to `blocking=true`
             // children take arguments with a 'closure'
-            // this is very different to `bind:db_info` in Leptos!
+            // this is very different to `let:db_info` in Leptos!
             |db_info| {
                 p { "Things found: " strong { {*db_info} } "!" }
                 // bracketed expansion works in children too!